 Great coin, RJB.

 These are catalog values.
-Be sure you understand what that means by looking at our Important Terminology page at the upper left.
+Be sure you understand what that means by looking at our Terminology page.

 Grading these coins is a challenge.
 While grading guides exist for standard US coins, the Hibernia half penny is hardly a 'standard' coin.
 In fact, these were struck in their native Ireland but were very unpopular there.
 Many, therefore, were sent over the colonies in America.

 CoinQuest thanks eBay seller CoinsPlusInc for use of the half penny image.
 It is a gorgeous example in essentially uncirculated condition.
 The orange color and dark stains indicate a cleaning years ago, which lowers the overall value, but the amount of detail in the design gives us a reference point as to what a truly uncirculated coin looks like.

 Numismatists (coin collectors) use an elaborate system of numbers and adjectives to establish the grade, or condition, of coins.
 Here at CoinQuest, we steer clear of the numismatic system because it is too technical for our purpose.
 Nevertheless, it is interesting to see some major variations in grade for this particular coin.

 You might not recognize it, but this is a Hibernia half penny.
 Numismatists use technical terms like about good, porous, piece of crap, and worn to a frazzle to describe its condition.
 It has very little collector value.

 The second is probably the first collectible grade.
 Coin collectors on a budget would be eager to add this coin to their collections.
 It is what CoinQuest would term 'worn.'
 The unnatural orange color indicates cleaning, which lowers value.